4ppleSA0CE/7-DOF-Arm/README.md

 ## Technical details

-My project to teach myself rigid-body robotics by implementing all of it rather than calling a library.
+This project implements rigid-body robotics from first principles instead of from a library.

-- Implemented the full kinematics and dynamics stack for a 7-DOF redundant manipulator in C++17 and Eigen: SO(3)/SE(3) Lie groups, product-of-exponentials forward kinematics, body and space Jacobians, damped-least-squares inverse kinematics, null-space redundancy resolution, and recursive Newton-Euler inverse dynamics
+- The project implements the full kinematics and dynamics stack for a 7-DOF redundant manipulator in C++17 and Eigen.
+The stack contains:
+  - SO(3) and SE(3) Lie groups
+  - forward kinematics by the product of exponentials
+  - body and space Jacobians
+  - inverse kinematics by damped least squares
+  - redundancy resolution in the null space
+  - inverse dynamics by recursive Newton-Euler
-- Verified every quantity against MuJoCo as an independent oracle over 1000 random configurations, agreeing to **1.3 × 10⁻¹⁴** on forward kinematics and **1.5 × 10⁻¹³ N·m** on inverse dynamics
+- Tests verify each quantity against MuJoCo as an independent oracle over 1000 random configurations.
+The forward kinematics agrees with MuJoCo to **1.3 × 10⁻¹⁴**.
+The inverse dynamics agrees to **1.5 × 10⁻¹³ N·m**.
-- Built a plan-then-track motion controller (one IK solve, a synchronised jerk-limited trajectory, computed-torque tracking) that holds every per-joint velocity, acceleration and jerk limit by construction, with zero actuator saturation and zero tip-velocity reversals across 14 test scenarios
+- The motion controller first plans a move and then tracks it.
+It does one IK solve, builds a synchronised jerk-limited trajectory, and tracks it with computed torque.
+By construction, it holds each per-joint limit for velocity, acceleration and jerk.
+Across 14 test scenarios, it shows zero actuator saturation and zero tip-velocity reversals.
-- Resolved redundancy inside the IK using an annealed null-space projection of four secondary objectives (base facing, obstacle clearance, static-scenery clearance, joint-limit centering), with collision checking of the swept joint-space path rather than only its endpoints
+- The IK resolves the redundancy with an annealed null-space projection of four secondary objectives.
+The collision check covers the swept joint-space path, not only its endpoints.
+The four objectives are:
+  - base facing
+  - obstacle clearance
+  - static-scenery clearance
+  - joint-limit centering
-- Cut worst-case replan latency from 40.7 ms to **10.5 ms** against a 20 ms realtime budget by adding fixed-point and stagnation termination to the IK descent, measured over a 324-target workspace sweep
+- Fixed-point termination and stagnation termination in the IK descent cut the worst-case replan latency from 40.7 ms to **10.5 ms**.
+The realtime budget is 20 ms. The measurement covers a 324-target workspace sweep.
-- Built a browser dashboard (React, TypeScript, three.js, MUI) streaming state over a WebSocket at 50 Hz, with draggable 3D target and obstacle markers
+- A browser dashboard receives the state over a WebSocket at 50 Hz.
+The dashboard uses React, TypeScript, three.js and MUI.
+It has draggable 3D markers for the target and the obstacle.

 ## Architecture